 With babies, it can really get touchy when they are teething and the clear snot is nothing but teething stuff.
 Try to talk with the teacher or nursery worker and see what you can work out.

 If you yourself have a bad cough or cold where you are blowing your nose constantly, for goodness sake, stay home.
-If coughing comes on suddenly for a non-illness reason, slip out until you can get it under control or have a cough drop or hard candy at the ready.
-Have bottled water with you.
+If coughing comes on suddenly for a non-illness reason, slip out until you can get it under control or have a cough drop, hard candy or bottled water at the ready.

 In the case of allergies for anyone in your family, take the allergy meds before you leave for church.